Proofs of network quantum nonlocality in continuous families of distributions

-One of the benefits of formulating the compatibility problem as a linear program is that a negative answer provides, via Farkas' lemma~\cite{FarkasLemma}, a witness which applies to distributions other than that analyzed.
+The nonexistence of a solution to a linear program is associated to a witness, as stated by Farkas' lemma~\cite{FarkasLemma}.
+Namely, if the linear program $A\cdot\bm{x}\geq\bm{b}$ does not have any solution $\bm{x}$, then there exists a vector $\bm{y}\geq 0$ that satisfies $\bm{y}\cdot A =\bm{0}$ and $\bm{y}\cdot\bm{b} > 0$, thus witnessing the infeasibility of the program.
+Since in traditional problems in nonlocality the matrix $A$ is constant, the expression $\bm{y}\cdot\bm{b} > 0$ can be understood as a nonlocality witness.
 In fact, this approach is standard for finding Bell inequalities from results on the inexistence of local models~\cite{baccari2017detection,Fraser2018,pozas2021fullnn}.
-For the inflation used (recall Fig.~\ref{fig:WebInflation} in Appendix~\ref{app:inflation}) and the distributions $q_u^-(i,j,k)$ created from conditioning Eq.~\eqref{eq:q}, Farkas' lemma provides a witness valid for fixed $u$.
-By discretizing the range of $u$ we find, for every point $0.7504\,{\leq}\,u\,{\leq}\,0.8101$, an infeasibility certificate that identifies every distribution in the corresponding $\mathcal{P}_u$ as incompatible with a triangle-local model (an illustration of one such certificate appears in Fig.~\ref{fig:regionWithLPI} in Appendix~\ref{app:inflation}).
-This certificate is obtained when analyzing the compatibility of the distribution $q^-_u(i,j,k)$ derived from Eq.~\eqref{eq:q} for $E_{AB}\,{=}\,E_{BC}\,{=}\,E_{AC}\,{=}2v^2(u^2-v^2)$, $E_{ABC}\,{=}\,1-8u^3v^3$, which is a vertex of $\mathcal{P}_u$ for $1/\sqrt{2}\,{\leq}\, u \,{\lesssim}\, 0.8457$.
-In the computational appendix~\cite{compAppendix} we provide computer codes that find such witnesses.
-Because of the relations of the binary-outcome family $q^-_u(i,j,k)$ with the four-outcome distribution $P_u(a,b,c)$, the existence of these witnesses implies the triangle nonlocality of $P_u(a,b,c)$ for the corresponding values of $u$.
+For the inflation used (given in Fig.~\ref{fig:WebInflation} in Appendix~\ref{app:inflation}) and the distributions $q_u^-(i,j,k)$ created from conditioning Eq.~\eqref{eq:q}, the matrix $A$ depends on $u$ but not on $F_{AB}$, $F_{AC}$, $F_{BC}$, or $F_{ABC}$, and hence we will denote it as $A_u$.
+Therefore, Farkas' lemma provides a witness $\bm{y}_u$ valid for fixed $u$, because only for a given $u$ is the condition $\bm{y}\cdot A_u =\bm{0}$ satisfied.

+By discretizing the range of $u$ we find, for every point $0.7504\,{\leq}\,u\,{\leq}\,0.8101$ in the discretization, an infeasibility certificate $\bm{y}_u$ that identifies every distribution in the corresponding $\mathcal{P}_u$ as incompatible with a triangle-local model (an illustration of one such certificate appears in Fig.~\ref{fig:constraintCertificates} in Appendix~\ref{app:inflation}).
+This certificate is obtained when analyzing the compatibility of the distribution $q^-_u(i,j,k)$ derived from Eq.~\eqref{eq:q} for $F_{AB}\,{=}\,F_{BC}\,{=}\,F_{AC}\,{=}2v^2(u^2-v^2)$, $F_{ABC}\,{=}\,1-8u^3v^3$, which is a vertex of $\mathcal{P}_u$ for $1/\sqrt{2}\,{\leq}\, u \,{\lesssim}\, 0.8457$.
+In the computational appendix~\cite{compAppendix} we provide computer codes that find such witnesses by solving the respective linear programs.
+Each of these witnesses identifies that, for its corresponding value of $u$, all distributions in the family $q^-_u(i,j,k)$ are triangle nonlocal.
+By the arguments above, this implies that $P_u(a,b,c)$ is triangle-nonlocal for the corresponding values of $u$.